cotes2020/jekyll-theme-chirpy/_posts/2023-01-01-geometric-analysis-harmonic-oscillators-part-2.md

 To summarize, we showed that a pointlike harmonic oscillator (a system obeying Hooke's law) has a periodic evolution, simply by studying the symmetries of the equation of motion involved.
 We didn't need to solve the equation explicitly to predict the same, which is a win.

-However, some people may find all the algebraic manipulation we performed unnecessarily complicated.
+However, one may find all the algebraic manipulation we performed unnecessarily complicated.
 So, let us take a step back and try to think why such a route can be important.

 ## Why algebra?